Exploiting Latent Linearity in LLMs Improves Explainable Molecular Representation Learning: Experiments

-\textbf{Implementations.} Our model is pre-trained on the full ZINC dataset \citep{irwin2012zinc} using ChemBERTa-2, with $15\%$ of tokens in each input randomly masked.
-We then fine-tune this model on the Mutag, Mutagen, PTC-FM, PTC-FR, PTC-MM, PTC-MR, and Liver datasets (in Group SELFIES).
-To evaluate model performance, we compute the average and standard deviation of each metric for each method after 20 rounds of execution.
-Further details are provided in \cref{Implementation Details}.
+\textbf{Implementations.} Our model continues pre‑training on the full ZINC dataset~\cite{irwin2012zinc} using ChemBERTa‑2, with $15\%$ of tokens in each input randomly masked.
+We then fine-tune it on Mutag, Mutagen, PTC-FM, PTC-FR, PTC-MM, PTC-MR, and Liver (in Group SELFIES).
+To evaluate the performance, we compute the average and standard deviation of each metric for each method after 20 rounds of execution.
+The details of parameter settings is offered in the Supplementary Material D.